Kraego/Ellipse-RSM/README.md

 ## About

-In the need for unwrapping a ellipse instead of a circle, during my master-thesis, this adapted version of the Rubber Sheet Model (RSM) was created.
+In the need for unwrapping a ellipse instead of a circle, during my master-thesis (https://opus.fhv.at/frontdoor/index/index/docId/4530) this adapted version of the Rubber Sheet Model (RSM) was created.
 And served it's purpose.
 Since in my usecase the thickness is allways fixed there is **no normalization** as in the original method, regarding the radius (or axis increasement in this case).